feedm3/learning-caddy/README.md

 4. Start Caddy with `caddy`.
 If your config file is not in the same directory as you are you can use it via the `conf` option like `-conf="DIR_TO_CONF/Caddyfile"`

-To start the example configuration within this repo hit
+To start the example servers within this repo (configuration and caddy itself) hit

 ```
 # Mac